 2. Change the Cheese

 You know how people say they don’t think they can live without cheese?
 Well, that wasn’t me except for just 2 types of cheese: mozzarella and parmesan.
-I used to buy fresh grated parmesan by the tub in my local Italian deli.
-Luckily, there are vegan versions of almost everything now including the parmesan used in Alfredo sauce.
-Now I’m more likely to say I can’t live without my Go Veggie!
-Dairy-Free Parmesan Grated Topping.
-You can also make your own vegan parmesan at home.
+I used to buy freshly grated parmesan by the tub in my local Italian deli.
+Luckily, there are vegan versions of almost everything now, including the parmesan used in Alfredo sauce.
+You can buy vegan Parmesan at most grocery stores but you can also make your own vegan parmesan at home.
 Try this Raw Almond Parmesan and this Brazil Nut Vegan Parmesan.
 Both are made with nutritional yeast and you could just use nutritional yeast by itself to substitute for the parmesan.
 Since we’re making substitutions anyway, you can use other vegan cheeses as well.
 Melt vegan mozzarella like this Fresh Vegan Moxarella Cheese into your béchamel sauce or try vegan provolone or gouda for a milder taste.
-When I make my Spicy Alfredo with Greens, I use a combination of vegan butter, coconut milk and vegan grated parmesan to make an incredibly delicious sauce with added greens for color and flavor.
+When I make my Spicy Alfredo with Greens, I use a combination of vegan butter, coconut milk, and vegan grated Parmesan to make an incredibly delicious sauce with added greens for color and flavor.

 3. Cancel the Cream

-Authentic Alfredo sauce does not contain cream, just butter and Parmesan cheese.
-When the Italian dish became popular in America, the recipe was altered to include cream which made it a heavier and richer sauce.
-Instead of using cream or heavy cream, Alfredo sauce can be made with non-dairy cream or milks.
+Authentic Alfredo sauce does not contain cream; just butter and Parmesan cheese.
+When the Italian dish became popular in America, the recipe was altered to include cream, which made it a heavier and richer sauce.
+Instead of using cream or heavy cream, Alfredo sauce can be made with non-dairy cream or milk.
 My choice when making a lighter, vegan Alfredo sauce is to use thick and creamy coconut milk.
-You want to use the thick coconut milk meant for cooking that comes in a can or container like So Delicious Coconut Culinary Milk.
+You want to use the thick coconut milk meant for cooking that comes in a can or container.

-Non-dairy milks and lite coconut milks are also good choices when you are going to use nuts to make cream.
-Awesome examples are this Creamy Cashew Alfredo Pasta which uses almond milk and this Succulent Tortellini with a Nut Cream and Wild Mushroom Sauce that uses a combination of soy cream and cashews.
+Non-dairy milk and lite coconut milk are also good choices when you are going to use nuts to make the cream.
+Awesome examples are this Creamy Cashew Alfredo Pasta which uses almond milk, and this Succulent Tortellini With Nut Cream and Wild Mushroom Sauce which uses a combination of soy cream and cashews.
 For more info, read Which Milk for What Recipe: A Non-Dairy Milk Guide for All Your Cooking and Baking Needs.